-FACILITIES are places where products are made, stored or consumed.
+FACILITIES are places where products are made, stored, consumed or sold.
 A facility can be a factory, warehouse, store, harbor, airport, or any other place you want to define.

 Create a new facility by clicking on “Facilities” in the menu on the right side of the screen (1) as shown below, and then click the “New” button (2).